8:30 AM - 6:00 PM

 |Styles||Mini, Small, Benchtop, Tabletop, Desktop, Handheld, Portable, Large Format|

 |Price Range||$2,000 - $260,000|

 As the name implies, CNC indicates that this form of machining relies on computer control.
 This means a higher level of automation, which is the best solution for high-precision work.
 The main function of CNC machining is the ability to create other things from a piece of material.
 Traditional machining methods can achieve these goals, but CNC automation makes it more efficient to save time and reduce errors, lowering operating costs and material costs for many businesses.

 For example, computer controlled turning makes it possible to manufacture "complex external and internal geometries, including the generation of various threads."
 Computer controlled milling is better for making holes, grooves, and repeated movements to create complex 3D shapes.
 It is versatile, easy to set up repetitive motions, and is usually used to make molds.

 There are no cutting tools in this industry that can handle all the manufacturing processes, but CNC is the closest.
 It can create curves and angles in flat and smooth substrates.
 It can add grooves and threads to create a locking mechanism.
 It can stamp and mill, cut and drill, and add texture and contour.
 CNC technology makes it possible to make complex interior and exterior geometries.
 Since it's run by a computer program, you can customize it to do almost anything you can imagine.
 CNC programming uses CAD to create a model of the final product.
 As the process progresses, this is a rough draft.
 It can also identify any problems in the design.
 Then take a picture of the prototype, which will create a copy and enter it into the machine tool.

-CNC machinist uses the computer to control the machine to run, which creates a safe working environment and reduces the occurrence of workplace accidents.
+CNC machinist uses the computer to control the machine tool to run, which creates a safe working environment and reduces the occurrence of workplace accidents.
 This is particularly important because workers have to bear the repeated manual labor in the past.
 CNC machining ensures that the products produced are consistent to meet quality control guidelines.
 Human operation error is a common safety hazard, which can lead to accidents, so there is no need to worry.

 CNC machining process is efficient and computer-led, it is easy to mass produce to save time.
-You only need to make multiple machines run on the same program.
+You only need to make multiple machine tools run on the same program.
 For many companies, how to expand scale while maintaining good profit margins is a challenge.
 The benefits of automatic computer numerical controlled machining make it the best solution for manufacturers.
 It has the function of storage, so there is no need to worry about reloading the program every time, and there is no need to re-enter commands every time.

 • Compared with manual or semi-automatic mechanical tools, it is expensive and requires a large initial investment when purchasing.